 Please check the schedule for recent updates on Class Dates & Room.

 All course orientation activities are online, asynchronous, and can be found on the course Canvas page.
-Students are required to complete all course orientation activities by Sunday, January 17 (the last day of the first course week).
+Students are required to complete all course orientation activities by Sunday, January 16, 2022 (last day of the first course week).

 Clinical Group Orientation

-Clinical group orientation will be scheduled by clinical faculty during the first week of the course and may be on site (at the hospital), online, or both.
+Clinical group orientation will be scheduled by clinical faculty during the first week of the course and may take place at the clinical site or on campus.
 Students should refer to the course Canvas page and specific instructions from their assigned clinical faculty for additional information.

 © School of Nursing | The University of Texas Health Science Center at San Antonio